NMSU LGBT+ Programs to host Transgender Day of remembrance event

 “Today we mourn, but tomorrow we pick back up the tools to dismantle the systems that are against the transgender communities,” Bunnie Crusy, chair of the Board of the Transgender Research Center of New Mexico said in a phone interview.

 In November of 1998, the body of transwoman, Rita Hester was found, and her murder caused worldwide outrage.
 This tragedy inspired the trans community to create Transgender Day of Remembrance on Nov.
-20 – and have celebrated every year since then by creating change and better support system for the trans community.
+20 – and have celebrated every year since then by creating change and a better support system for the trans community.

 On a typical year, the trans community hosts a candlelight vigil to honor those who lost their lives due to transphobia.